Spring Forward in the Equine Industry

 Competition Grooms would usually be at their busiest but this time will end when it does we can dream of long, balmy days again (don’t forget your sunscreen), as well as lots of yummy junk food.
 Now you could get still get ahead, stock-checking the washroom and plaiting kits, getting the lorry ready and topping up the lorry’s first aid kit etc.

 Meantime, even though it might be tough to do right now, don’t forget to book ahead &

 Autumn and winter clipping might be a task you’re keen to forget for a few months but, believe me, it will be upon us again before we know it!
 It’s a good idea to get organised and get blades sharpened and clippers serviced early on in the year, THEN you can forget about it for a few months and pick up your ship-shaped set of clippers come the autumn.

 Foals!
 Foals!
 Foals!

 Spring is undoubtedly a wonderful time of year and always seems to be with us for such a short while.
 We really must take the time to appreciate the vibrancy of the blooming colours and the increasing vitality of the animals around us (without falling off them) and make the most of spring whilst it lasts.
-BUT Caroline always encourages grooms to consider their job longevity when they find themselves looking to avoid next winter by signing up to a different winter in a new yard.
 Why not take this time to sit in the spring sun with your boss or colleagues and look at what was difficult on the yard (in practical terms) that could be addressed long before the next winter kicks in?
 There are many useful ideas to draw on from all sorts of sources.
 Here a couple to get you started: